hashcloak/Meson/README.md

   -provider \ # Flag to indicate you only want a provider config
 ```

 This will make a directory called `output/provider-name` with a file called `identity.public.pem`.
 Send us your public key to our email [info@hashcloak.com](info@hashcloak.com).
-We will then help you to get added to the mixnet as a provider.
-Once you give is your public key you can get your node running with:
+We will then help you to get added to the mixnet.
+Once you give us your public key you can get your node running with:

 ```bash
 docker service create \